GenomicBreeding/GenomicBreeding.jl/README.md

 ### 1. Example 1: simulated data

-Here's a simple example using simulated data:
+Here's a simple example using simulated data to perform replicated k-fold cross validation:

 ```julia
 # It is always a good idea to keep all your packages updated